dwp/dataworks-open-source-policy/infrastructure_source_code.md

 ## Security Restrictions

+Real data or obfuscated data should never be included in code, this includes for testing, examples or comments.
+Synthetic data should be used if required.

 Reference information which could be used to support targeted attacks on DataWorks or other DWP resources must not be published in open repositories.

 Sensitive reference information can take several forms.
 A non-exhaustive list of these is provided below: